Pain & Injury Clinic, Spalding

 Paresthesia covers a wide range of sensations, from mild tingling to complete numbness.
 These sensations typically arise in the arms and hands, and some people can find it worrying or concerning, especially if there's no obvious cause.

-If you find that you lose control of a limb, and are unable to move it, please call 999 or visit A&E as a matter of urgency, even if it is only transitory.
+If you find that you lose control of a limb, and are unable to move it, please call 999 or visit A&E are a matter of urgency, even if it is only transitory.

 THERE ARE MANY DIFFERENT TYPES OF PARESTHESIA